Catenscia/MxOps/docs/source/getting_started/installation.md

 ## From Github

-If you want the latest developments of `MxOps`, you can install the package directly from the develop branch:
+If you want the latest developments of MxOps, you can install the package directly from the develop branch:

 ```bash
 pip install -U git+https://github.com/Catenscia/MxOps@develop